ajm4n/adPEAS/README.md

 ```

 # Features
 adPEAS v1.4.0

--added scope parameter
+- added scope parameter

--added webdav scanner
+- added webdav scanner

--added -nb and -nc for no bloodhound and no certipy
+- added -nb and -nc for no bloodhound and no certipy

 adPEAS v1.2.0
 - Better ADCS enumeration output